 - What strategies did the various Arab states adopt toward the state of Israel?

-March 9: Disorder and Renewal: The Middle East from the 1970s to the 1990s: Cleveland, chs.
+Sept.
+24: Disorder and Renewal: The Middle East from the 1970s to the 1990s: Cleveland, chs.
 19, 21

 - What were the Camp David Accords?
 How did the Arab world react to them?

 - What were the immediate causes of the Lebanese Civil War?
 How did the war come to a conclusion?
-Sebastian

 - Why did Israel invade Lebanon?
 Was its invasion successful?

 - What was the Taif accord?
-Sean
+Joesph

 - What were Mubarak’s main goals for Egypt?